The name Paskyle arrived in England

 Early History of the Paskyle family

-This web page shows only a small excerpt of our Paskyle research.Another 171 words (12 lines of text) are included under the topic Early Paskyle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Paskyle research.Another 203 words (14 lines of text) covering the years 1361, 1333 and 1347 are included under the topic Early Paskyle History in all our PDF Extended History products and printed products wherever possible.

 Paskyle Spelling Variations